Quilting Services

 Is the quilt top pressed so the seams are flat?
 This is really important and can make a big difference in the final look of the quilt.
 It is okay if some of the seams are twisted; that happens when you quilt.
 But you really want to iron them as flat as you can.
 Iron from the finished side (the front), and if you use starch or sizing it will be especially appreciated.

 Does your quilt lay flat?
 Lay your quilt flat on a bed or floor and see if the blocks lay flat.
 If they do, you have my utmost admiration!
 If they don’t, welcome to the club!
 You could take the whole quilt apart and go back and cut all your blocks to make sure they all lay flat, but that is way too much work and probably not worth the time, unless you plan for this to be a show quilt.
+But, if your top is VERY wavy or has a wavy center or wavy borders, we may be able to minimize it with quilting, but cannot quilt it out completely.

 All About Borders